project-koku/koku/docs/source/openshift.rst

 - RabbitMQ: the message bus is required for report polling and processing.

 - Redis: the key-value store is required for caching credentials from an external authentication service.

-OpenShift Templates
-^^^^^^^^^^^^^^^^^^^

-OpenShift templates are provided for all service resources.
-Each template includes parameters to enable customization to the target environment.

-The ``Makefile`` targets include scripting to dynamically pass parameter values into the OpenShift templates.
-A developer may define parameter values by placing a parameter file into the ``koku.git/openshift/parameters`` directory.

-Examples of parameter files are provided in the ``koku.git/openshift/parameters/examples`` directory.

-The ``Makefile`` scripting applies parameter values only to matching templates based on matching the filenames of each file.
-For example, parameters defined in ``koku-api.env`` are applied *only* to the ``koku-api.yaml`` template.
-As a result, common parameters like ``NAMESPACE`` must be defined consistently within *each* parameter file.

 General Platform information
 ============================